elliotczarik/academic-projects/Statistics and Data Analysis Project/project_sn_contamination_README.md

 | Joint MLE (σ free) | 0.556 (CI: 0.277–0.856) | 0.444 (CI: 0.193–0.691) |

 - The 90% confidence radius r₉₀ = 0.2806 arcsec; within this radius, ~51% of unknowns are estimated to be SNe (fixed model), confirming that even strict nuclear selection cannot eliminate SN contamination.
-- The joint fit yields broader confidence intervals, reflecting realistic variability in astrometric precision — and reinforces the conclusion that spatial offset alone is insufficient for clean TDE selection.
+- The joint fit yields broader confidence intervals, reflecting realistic variability in astrometric precision.
+It reinforces the conclusion that spatial offset alone is insufficient for clean TDE selection.

 ## Conclusions

 Spatial offset is not sufficient as a sole criterion for distinguishing TDEs from supernovae in nuclear transient samples.
-Future surveys and classification pipelines should incorporate additional features — light curve shape, colour evolution, host galaxy properties, and multi-wavelength data — alongside machine learning methods to achieve higher sample purity.
+Future surveys and classification pipelines should incorporate additional features like light curve shape, colour evolution, host galaxy properties and/or multi-wavelength data, alongside machine learning methods to achieve higher sample purity.

 ## Tools & Libraries